Tschanzlin/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge

 Overall Notes:
-- Program properly scrapes and stores data, but I am unable to complete the full rendering.
-It also appears to srape twice, and i'd lik to spend more time cleaning and refining the programs.
-They are not as tight as I woudl like.
+- Program properly scrapes and stores data, but I am unable to complete the full rendering (cannot get table to format).
+It also appears to srape twice, and I'd like to spend more time cleaning and refining the programs.
+They are not as tight as I would like.
-- Biggest remaining hurdle was trying to figure out how to iterate through the Mars.hemi list of URL's in order to property display the images; I was unable to get this to work
+- I forced the hemispherical images by calling each element in the list individually, rather than looping through this list.
+I tried several loop structures but could not get them to work.
+- Lastly, you'll note that the code in my Jupyter Notebook is slightly different.
+The biggest difference is in the way the Mars dictionary is structured.
+Oringally, I thought this woudl be a dictionary of dictionaries, but you can see I simplified in the Pyhton code to just structure as a list.
+Therefore, each key in the dictionary (equivalent of Mongo collection) just refers to a single value or list of values.

 9/12: